discrete-notes/discrete-notes.github.io/_posts/2021-10-07-PODC-DISC-france.md

 [Mikaël Rabie](https://www.irif.fr/~rabie/)..

 This list is meant to be inclusive.
 If you feel that someone is missing, just let us know.
-Our rule of thumb to decide who to list was: people with permanent positions and with at least two papers in the last five years in a conference with similar topic as PODC/DISC (eg PODC, DISC, OPODIS, SSS, SIROCCO etc.).
+Our rule of thumb to decide who to put on the list was: people with permanent positions and with at least two papers in the last five years in a conference with a PODC/DISC scope (eg PODC, DISC, OPODIS, SSS, SIROCCO etc.).